 Thriving drone training and consulting company looking to add to our nationwide team of instructors.
 Our company currently has 45 flight instructors as pilots training for us throughout the United States.
 We train clients from dozens of industries (real estate, telecom, broadcasting, surveying, inspections, etc).
-We are adding a few excellent instructors in 6 cities: San Francisco, Seattle, Atlanta, Dallas, Denver, and Miami.
+We are looking for a few excellent instructors across the country.

 FAA Part 107 Certificate

-Expertise in one of the following areas: sUAS for public safety, sUAS for industrial inspections, sUAS for mapping, professional photography and videography, broadcast media, BVLOS or fixed wing sUAS
+Expertise in one of the following areas: sUAS for public safety, sUAS for industrial inspections, sUAS for mapping

 Your own DJI Phantom 4, Mavic 2, or Inspire 2 that students can use in the class

 The ability to host a fun, engaging, interactive class

 Please note that we will only be conducting interviews with applicants that fill all of these requirements.